Short description of Individual Emission Rights for Flying (IERF)

 Respondents on the survey fear that if the government continues to act in the area of climate as it has done so far, the financial inequality between rich and poor will increase.

-Research by KiM on the sample of flying citizens showed that highly educated individuals have the highest climate awareness but also fly the farthest.
+Research by Kennisinstituut voor Mobiliteitsbeleid (KiM) on the sample of flying citizens (2024, 2025) showed that highly educated individuals have the highest climate awareness but also fly the farthest.
 The researchers believe that the lack of structure (taxing undesired behavior, rewarding desired behavior) by the government is responsible for the failure to implement individual values.

 Research agency Ipsos I&O (2025) comes to similar conclusions after studying flying behavior in a sample of 18-24 year citizens in The Netherlands.
 Ipsos speaks of climate paralysis to characterize the gap between flown kilometers and perceived values.